cloudfoundry/summit-training-classes/basics/site/README.md

 ## 5. Availability

+### Answers

+#### Can you see it in the “crashed” state before Cloud Foundry restarts it?

+Probably not.
+If Diego is having a good day, on the first crash, it should restart the app almost immediately.

+#### What happens if you make a request whilst they are all down?

+The GoRouter returns a 404.

 ### Common Issues

 This lab tends to go smoothly - the only likely problems are to do with pushing apps from the wrong directory.

 ## 6. Debugging

+### Answers

+#### What does Cloud Foundry think the health of the app is?
+How did it draw this conclusion?

+Cloud Foundry thinks the app is healthy, because the default healthcheck is merely to check that the app is listening on the given port.
+It is likely that we will want to know if our web app is only returning 500 errors, hence the change to a HTTP-based healthcheck.

+#### How do the two compare?
+What help does Cloud Foundry give you in determining the cause of failure?

+The events should differ based on the nature of the crash; however the exact output differs as Garden/Diego change.

+#### What happens?
+Is this what you expected?

+Exhausting the disk does _not_ immediately crash an app.
+It is considered a recoverable situation, so the platform does not terminate the app.
+The app may, however, crash of its own accord by merit of having no disk space.

 ### Common Issues